dotnet/samples/azure/sdk-identity-resources-storage/README.md

 ## Prepare to run the sample

-Use the [Azure Cloud Shell](https://shell.azure.com) to create/get client secret credentials.
+Use the [Azure Cloud Shell](https://shell.azure.com) to create and get client secret credentials:

 * Create a service principal and configure its access to Azure resources: